-&lt;sup>2 CHAN Margaret, "Access to medicines: making market forces serve the poor", Ten years in public health, 2007-2017 [online], pp. 13-24, [accessed March 5, 2024].
+&lt;sup>2 CHAN Margaret, "Access to medicines: making market forces serve the poor", Ten years in public health, 2007-2017 [online], pp. 13-24, [accessed March 5, 2024]

-&lt;sup>3 GURGULA Oga and LEE Wen, "COVID-19, IP and access: Will the current system of medical innovation and access to medicines meet global expectations?"
-Journal of Generic Medicines [online], 2021, pp. 61-70, [accessed March 26, 2024].
+&lt;sup>3 GURGULA Olga and LEE Wen, "COVID-19, IP and access: Will the current system of medical innovation and access to medicines meet global expectations?"
+Journal of Generic Medicines [online], 2021, pp. 61-70, [accessed March 26, 2024]

 &lt;sup>4 CORREA Carlos.
-The Bolar Exception: Legislative Models and Drafting Options [online], (Geneva, South Centre, 2016), p.1, [accessed March 16, 2024].
+The Bolar Exception: Legislative Models and Drafting Options [online], South Centre, 2016, p.1, [accessed March 16, 2024]

-&lt;sup>5 UNITED NATIONS, The 17 goals [online], [consulted on May 12, 2024].
+&lt;sup>5 UNITED NATIONS, The 17 goals [online], [consulted on May 12, 2024]

-&lt;sup>6 LAROUSSE, Principe actif [online], [consulted on March 2, 2024].
+&lt;sup>6 LAROUSSE, Principe actif [online], [consulted on March 2, 2024]

-more rapidly: originator drugs retained an average of only 16 percent of units one year after generic entry.7
+more rapidly: originator drugs retained an average of only 16 percent of units one year after generic entry.

 The aim of this research paper is to explore the transformation of the Bolar case - an ordinary court case - into an important source of law, which has had a significant impact on intellectual property law, commercial law and the law governing pharmaceutical products.
 After outlining the history and legal content of the Bolar exception, the paper analyses the main Bolar exceptions in international law, namely Article 30 of the Agreement on Trade-Related Aspects of Intellectual Property (TRIPS) and European Directives 2001/82/EC, 2001/83/EC and 2004/27/EC.
-Secondly, examples of significant differences in the interpretation of the Bolar exception are provided, with focus on German and Polish cases, bearing in mind that the courts of these two European Union (EU) States have provided two entirely different interpretations of the exception.
-Finally, this comparative analysis will enable us to demonstrate the support of the implementation of Bolar exceptions in domestic laws.
+Secondly, examples of significant differences in the interpretation of the Bolar exception are provided, with focus on German and Polish cases, bearing in mind that the courts of these two EU states have provided two entirely different interpretations of the implementation of Bolar exceptions in domestic laws.

 &lt;sup>7 GRABOWSKI Henry et al, "Recent trends in brand-name and generic drug competition", Journal of Medical Economics [online], 2013, pp. 1-8, [accessed March 16, 2024]; CORREA Carlos.
-The Bolar Exception: Legislative Models and Drafting Options [online], (Geneva, South Centre, 2016), p.
-2-3, [accessed March 16, 2024].
+The Bolar Exception: Legislative Models and Drafting Options [online], South Centre, 2016, p.
+2-3, [accessed March 16, 2024]